risingwavelabs/risingwave/src/meta/src/rpc/service/README.md

 }
 ```

 Also see the other services in `src/<component>/src/rcp/service/` for further examples.
 Above service defines a `LeaderRequest` and a `LeaderResponse`, which use proto messages.
-We have to define these proto mesages
+We have to define these proto messages

 ## Proto definitions